Binogi/code-challenge-v2/README.md

 3. In the email please specify your name in the subject field.

 ### Hints
+- If you are developing on a Windows machine or an Intel Mac machine, you may need to remove `platform: linux/x86_64` from the `docker-compose.yml` file (under mysql)
 - The OpenAPI Swagger documentation can be generated on demand by running `docker-compose run --rm php /var/www/artisan l5-swagger:generate` in the root directory of the project.
   - This documentation can be viewed by navigating to [http://localhost:7777/api/documentation](http://localhost:7777/api/documentation).
 - Don't worry about authentication.